 The communities visited in the past have been Cruz del Palmar, Los Ricos, and El Huizachal.
 Children from La Cuadrilla, El Tigre, Estancia de San Antonio, San Miguel Viejo (Ojalá-Niños), La Palma, and El Salitrillo were transported to these events.

 The Teen Creative Writing Workshop is a program currently taught entirely in Spanish during the San Miguel Writers’ Conference.
-A group of thirty youth, ranging from 14 to 19 years old, come from various high schools in San Miguel Allende (private, public and rural) to learn writing and to meet our world-class speakers.
-Several of the teens also receive laptop computers during the program.
+A group of sixteen youth, ranging from 14 to 19 years old, come from various high schools in San Miguel Allende (private, public and rural) to learn writing and to meet our world-class speakers.
+Several teens are awarded laptop computers each year.

 Scholarships to the San Miguel Writers’ Conference are given each year to 25 Mexican Nationals.
 The scholarship is a subsidy which allows writers and students who otherwise would not be able to afford the conference to be able to attend.
 5 partial scholarships are also given to writers, students, and teachers who are not Mexican Nationals.